nio-blocks/metrics/README.md

 }
 ```

 When reading *sensors*, the lm-sensors command `sensors -u` is executed and
 parsed.
 The attributes on the signal are similar to the psutil attributes,
 taking on the format of the word 'sensors', followed by the adapter name and
-temperature name, seperated by an underscore.
+temperature name, separated by an underscore.
 For example when `sensors -u`
 returns:
 ```
 acpitz-virtual-0